arsalanses/play-with-docker/docker.md

 - Artifact and instructions handed over to Ops team
 - Ops team handles installing and configuring apps and its dependencies
 - [x] Installations and configurations done directly on the server's OS
-- [x] Dependency version configicts etc.
+- [x] Dependency version confilicts etc.
 - [x] Human errors can happen
 - [x] Back and forth communication